KCEE: KCEE

 Good News Radio Broadcasting, owner of KVOI and KGMS, purchased KCEE (1030 AM) from Jim Slone, who had programmed an adult standards "pop classics" format on the station, in 2009.
 Martin immediately announced his plans to put the KVOI programming and call letters onto the 1030 frequency, which had a stronger signal at night.

 KCEE retained the standards programming until Good News sold it to Calvary Chapel of Tucson in 2018 for $150,000.
 It was the fourth sale by Good News announced in one week: the company had divested KVOI to Bustos Media, KGMS to Tucson Christian Radio, and a K-Love-airing FM station to the Educational Media Foundation.

-Calvary, which returned the station to its present religious programming, already owned a radio station licensed to Tucson, though not one that actually covered it.
+Calvary, which returned the station to religious programming, already owned a radio station licensed to Tucson, though not one that actually covered it.
 In December 2013, the church had purchased KAIC, a then-Air1 transmitter owned by the Educational Media Foundation, for $75,000.